Kiyoshi364/yellowstone/README.md

 * `p`: current power (one of " 12456789abcdef*")
   * `*` means that it is a source
   * for Repeater is its memory (related to delay)
+  * for Negator is input that was read
 * `i`: information
   * for Repeater is its delay (one of "1234")